 In Norway, the health system requires everyone to have a referral from a medical professional in order to consult and be attended by the specialist health service.
-This will also apply to you, as a resident of another EEA country.
+This will also apply to residents of another EEA country.

 If EEA citizens wish to receive healthcare within the public health service in Norway, they can go to Velg behandlingssted (Select place of treatment) to get an overview of healthcare providers.
 They can also choose between some private healthcare providers that are part of the public health care system through agreements.

 The rules applied by the EEA citizen's own national insurer, determine the terms and conditions applicable to reimbursement.

 Authorisation and specialisation

 If there is a requirement of proof that the treatment provider is an authorised/licensed practitioner, or proof of his/her specialism, one can either ask to have this documented by the treatment provider, or request their Health Personnel Registration (HPR) number or date of birth.
 Using their HPR no./date of birth one will be able to download a copy of their professional credentials from the website of the Norwegian Registration Authority for Health Personnel (SAK).

 Patient injury compensation

 All forms of medical treatment entail a risk.
 Should anything go wrong during the treatment, the patient can file a claim for compensation with the Norwegian System of Patient Injury Compensation (NPE).

 The Norwegian Health and Social Services Ombudsman

-The Norwegian Health and Social Services Ombudsman can provide advice and guidance on your rights as a patient.
-Contact the Ombudsman representing the Norwegian county in which you will be receiving treatment.
+The Norwegian Health and Social Services Ombudsman can provide advice and guidance on rights as a patient.
+The patient can contact the Ombudsman representing the Norwegian county in which she/he will be receiving treatment.

 The European Health Insurance Card

 In the event of a medical emergency while an EEA-citizen are holidaying in Norway, they are well-advised to carry a European Health Insurance Card (EHIC).
 This is proof that they have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.
-Learn more about your healthcare rights in Norway as a tourist from an EEA country or Switzerland.
+Learn more about healthcare rights in Norway for tourists from an EEA country or Switzerland.